 37. At the time of its release, "A Night At The Opera" was the band's most successful album, shooting straight to number one on the UK charts and holding the top spot for 4 weeks.

-38. The song "Death on Two Legs (Dedicated to") is a Freddie Mercury letter of hatred to the band's previous manager Norman Sheffield, who managed the band from 1972-1975.
+38. "Death on Two Legs (Dedicated to)" is a Freddie Mercury letter of hatred to the band's previous manager Norman Sheffield, who managed the band from 1972-1975.

-39. Sheffield denied all the band' accusations against him, in a book he published in 2013 called: "Life on Two Legs: Set The Record Straight".
+39. Sheffield denied all the band's accusations against him, in a book he published in 2013 called: "Life on Two Legs: Set The Record Straight".

 40. During the band's performances, Freddie Mercury used to open the song with an introduction by calling Norman "a real motherfucker of a gentleman."

-41. The song "Lazing on a Sunday Afternoon" was written by Freddie Mercury about his love for the day of rest (Sunday) and what he likes to do on it.
+41. "Lazing on a Sunday Afternoon" was written by Freddie Mercury about his love for the day of rest (Sunday) and what he likes to do on it.